 A different way to present cash flow statement

-When one monitors financial activities - inflows and outflows from company’s bank account, he/she usually analyses and presents data in table.
-It’s just something we are used to and basically there is nothing wrong with it.
-We should have enough time and carefully read through cash flow statements to clearly see what is happening with our most liquid assets.
-Let’s be honest - at the end, cash is king and cash is what every business is about :).
+When one monitors financial activities - inflows and outflows from the company’s bank account, he/she usually analyses and presents data in the table.
+It’s just something we are used to and basically, there is nothing wrong with it.
+We should have enough time and carefully read through cash flow statements to see clearly what is happening with our most liquid assets.
+Let’s be honest - in the end, cash is king and cash is what every business is about :).

-Different type of charts for different type of data
+Different types of charts for a different type of data

 Most commonly used charts in general are:

 - time-related charts, showing sales or costs or profit during different time periods, and

 - structure charts showing sales structure by products or markets, costs structure by cost type, inventory structures by product, and so on.